kul-group/MAZE-sim/docs/source/design_pattern.rst

 The Index Mapper Solution
 *********************************************************

 Zeotype simulation workflows frequently involve extracting atoms and adding atoms.
 This is challenging with ase because unique identities of the atoms are not stored.
-This code solves the identity storage problem by creating an ``IndexMapper`` object, which is a table that stores the mapping between indices of a ``Zeolite`` object and all ``ImperfectZeolite`` objects derived from the parent ``Zeotype``.
+MAZE solves the identity storage problem by creating an ``IndexMapper`` object, which is a table that stores the mapping between indices of a ``Zeolite`` object and all ``ImperfectZeolite`` objects derived from the parent ``Zeotype``.
 The IndexMapper.main_index can be thought of as a table that looks like this:

 +------+---------+-------------------+----------+